Shamanic practice holds that living in accordance with nature is medicine, and that people are capable of receiving

 Although our brew is comparable to ayahuasca, the plants we use are gentler and less physical.
 Our ceremonies are not to imitate those of Peru; rather, they are a unique, ceremonial opportunity for people to experience and celebrate the Master Plant teachers of Hawaii and this part of the world -- in the native locale in which the plants have been breathing, growing, rooting, propagating, and contributing to indigenous rituals and ceremonies for over a thousand years.

-With the assistance of Hawaiian and Pacific Island psychoactive plants that teach, people can receive insights about themselves and their Divine nature.
+With the assistance of Hawaiian and Pacific Island psychoactive, psychotropic, entheogenic plants that teach, people can receive insights about themselves and their Divine nature.
 This is the within self, which is otherwise often perceived as being separate and external as "other."
-We offer our sacred, indigenous, organically-grown plants in our HANDS-ON SESSIONS and in group ceremonies to open the opportunity for healing, personal growth, and the experience of sacred plant interaction in an accessible, well-groomed, upcountry, Hawaiian jungle setting.
+We offer our sacred, indigenous, organically-grown plants in small, intimate, Sunday evening group ceremonies to open the opportunity for healing, personal growth, and the experience of sacred plant interaction in an accessible, well-groomed, upcountry, Hawaiian jungle setting.

 By accessing a super conscious state, with the enhancement of these entheogens (literally, "becoming one with divine"), those that partake of these sacred plants generally receive visions of the energetic world.
 Traditionally, they have been used for over a thousand years to glean inner knowledge and wisdom — in other words, the ability to “know oneself.”

 "These plants are intelligent.
 All my questions were answered." -- First timer

 Ceremonies take place every Sunday evening at sunset until midnight.
 (Circle size = 2 to 8 .)
 All participants are required to submit for pre-approval an APPLICATION FORM